bluemoehre/jquery-webstorage/README.md

 How to use
 ----------

-All Examples are given with `sessionStorage` and can be used the same way with `localStorage`.
+All examples are given with `sessionStorage` and can be used in the same way with `localStorage`.
 Remember that `localStorage` will store kinda forever while `sessionStorage` will forget its data when the browser's tab was closed.

 ```javascript